 Study 3 supports H1.
-In Experiment 1, deportation threat is negatively associated with politician support if the hypothetical politician exacerbates immigration enforcement, but positively associated with politician support if the hypothetical politician mitigates immigration enforcement threat (Figure 8, Panel A).
-Experiment 2 shows this pattern replicates regardless of party-of-politician (Figure 8, Panel B).
-Experiment 3's results are more nuanced but ultimately DTO model-consistent.
-Generally, Latinxs threatened by immigration enforcement prefer a politician.
-But, Latinxs threatened by immigration enforcement are not more or less likely to prefer a Republican politician exacerbating immigration enforcement.
-A plausible explanation for this discrepancy is that Latinxs threatened by immigration enforcement.
-A plausible explanation for this discrepancy is that Latinxs threatened by immigration enforcement are willing to support a Democratic politician who exacerbates immigration enforcement are hyperceived as a relatively lesser evil in implementing restrictive immigration policy.
-Regardless, across all experiments and consistent with the DTO model, the results illustrate support among threatened Latinx mass public segments is increasing for politicians that ostensibly possess higher levels of threat solution ownership.
+In Experiment 1, deportation threat is negatively associated with politician support if the hypothetical politician exacerbates immigration enforcement, but positively associated with politician support if the politician mitigates immigration enforcement threat (Figure 10, Panel A).
+Experiment 2 shows this pattern replicates regardless of party-of-politician (Figure 10, Panel B).

+Experiment 3's results are more nuanced but ultimately DTO model-consistent (Figure 10, Panel C).
+Generally, Latinxs threatened by immigration enforcement prefer politicians who mitigate immigration enforcement rather than exacerbate it regardless of party-of-politician.
+But, Latinxs threatened by immigration enforcement are not more or less likely to prefer a Republican politician exacerbating immigration enforcement, but more likely to prefer a Democratic politician exacerbating immigration enforcement.
+A plausible explanation for this discrepancy is that Latinxs threatened by immigration enforcement are willing to support a Democratic politician who exacerbates immigration enforcement relative to a Republican politician doing the same because they may be perceived as a relatively lesser evil in implementing restrictive immigration policy.
+Regardless, across all experiments and consistent with the DTO model, the results illustrate support among threatened Latinxs is increasing for politicians that ostensibly possess higher levels of threat solution ownership.